 In the mid-1990's, various officials with highway safety responsibilities in West Virginia recognized the value of banding together to advance highway safety.
 This resulted in the creation of the State's first Highway Safety Management Task Force.
 After a brief hiatus, the renamed Safety Management Task Force (SMTF) reconvened in late 2001 and met regularly to coordinate highway safety-related activities and programs and allowed participants to speak with one voice for greater safety impacts.
-The Task Force continued this mission as its more than 30 members provided oversight in the plan development, implementation, and evaluation of the State's current SHSP as they will again as we begin the required 2022 update.
+The Task Force continued this mission as its more than 30 members provided oversight in the plan development, implementation, and evaluation of the State's current SHSP.

-An effort to revitalize and expand the Task Force is underway as a kick-off to the 2022 SHSP.
 More than 50 members have been invited to provide oversight of the new SHSP, including plan development, implementation and evaluation.
-This update will be a continuation of the work to address the State's current traffic safety issues that task force members have continued to diligently perform and coordinate in spite of the difficulties in officially meeting together that the past few years have brought.
-Members of the SMTF include the Division of Highways, Division of Motor Vehicles, Governor's Highway Safety Section, West Virginia State Police along with representatives from local law enforcement agencies, Department of Education, Alcohol Beverage Control Administration, Office of the Insurance Commissioner, West Virginia Parkways Authority, West Virginia Association of Metropolitan Organizations, West Virginia Commission of Drunk Driving Prevention, Federal Highway Administration, Federal Motor Carrier Safety Administration, National Highway Traffic Safety Administration, and many more highway safety minded agencies, organizations and commissions.
+Members of the SMTF include the Division of Highways, Division of Motor Vehicles, Governor's Highway Safety Section, West Virginia State Police along with representative from local law enforcement agencies, Department of Education, Alcohol Beverage Control Administration, Office of the Insurance Commissioner, West Virginia Parkways Authority, West Virginia Association of Metropolitan Organizations, West Virginia Commission of Drunk Driving Prevention, Federal Highway Administration, Federal Motor Carrie Safety Administration, National Highway Traffic Safety Administration and many more highway safety mined agencies, organization and commissions.